-4.3.6 Fen Stewardship and Management Program
+4.3.4 Fen Stewardship Program

 The District, in partnership with the DNR and Metropolitan Council, will develop a fen stewardship program for the District's fens.
 The effort will review historical data, assess current conditions, and develop a road map for restoration, preservation, and protection of the District's fens.
-Management plans or sustainability reports will be developed for all fens (starting with Seminary Fen and Savage Fen) to effectively manage and protect these groundwater-dependent resources.